-The majority of people will continue to live here.
-Even though Washington saw a dramatic drop in its population over the past year, it still has 96 percent.
+Most people will remain.
+Even though Washington lost an astonishing percentage of its residents last year, 96% of Washingtonians remain Washingtonians.
 New York City is still the most important economic hub in the world.
 California has nearly unlimited natural resources.

-However, the fact that so many Americans moved in the pandemic period should be a warning to policy-makers about the reality of what is happening at the margins.
+The fact that the majority of Americans moved during the pandemic is a sign to policymakers regarding what’s going on at the margins.
 There is competition among the states, so the end of the pandemic restrictions will not stop these trends.